Ranixculiva/Omelette/README.md

 ### Notes
 - Do not edit the generated HTML directly; always update the JSON or template and re-run the script.
 - The script is modular and can be adapted for other menu JSON files or templates.
-- The template file should not contain any hardcoded menu data, only the required placeholders.
+- The template file should not contain any hardcoded menu data, only the required placeholders and (optionally) the menu item template block.

 ---